-Premiums for New Long-Term Care Insurance Policies Actually Decline in Some Cases
+Costs of Some New Long-Term Care Insurance Policies Going Down in 2018

 A healthy 55-year-old man can expect to pay $1,015 annually for a new policy offering $164,000 in current long-term care insurance benefits, according to the 2016 Long Term Care Insurance Price Index, an annual report from the American Association for Long-Term Care Insurance, an industry group.
 This amount is 4.2 percent lower than the 2015 figure of $1,060.